-- 3.16 The Applicant is willing to provide wholesale access to its network to other telecoms providers, subject to reaching satisfactory commercial terms.
-As noted above, it also intends to use Openreach's PIA service and Virgin Media's wholesale products. - 3.17 Network sharing will help to minimise the unnecessary proliferation of electronic communications apparatus, bringing environmental benefits aligned with long standing Government objectives in the public interest. - 3.18 We consider that sharing of the use of apparatus would be encouraged by granting the Applicant Code powers.
+- 3.16 The Applicant intends to make use of Openreach's PIA service and to provide wholesale access to its network to other telecoms providers. - 3.17 Network sharing will help to minimise the unnecessary proliferation of electronic communications apparatus, bringing environmental benefits aligned with long standing Government objectives in the public interest.

+3.18 We consider that sharing of the use of apparatus would be encouraged by granting the Applicant Code powers.